-U.S. Sen. Chuck Schumer (D-N.Y.) called in January on the federal government to outline regulations that more specifically regulate how drones can be used.
-He urged action after several pilots narrowly missed colliding with drones in their planes’ path around the Westchester County, John F. Kennedy and LaGuardia airports.
+U.S. Sen. Chuck Schumer (D-N.Y.) has been vocal in his support of stricter regulations, calling on the federal government to outline clear rules that more specifically regulate how drones can be used, after several pilots narrowly missed colliding with drones in their planes’ path around the Westchester County, John F. Kennedy and LaGuardia airports earlier this year.

 Those operating drones must keep their devices below 400 feet, cannot fly within five miles of an airport, must stay in the user’s sight and must avoid stadiums and people due to privacy issues, according to the FAA.

 As drones have become more popular, Schumer is urging the FAA to clearly delineate distinctions between various models.